renovatebot/renovate/docs/usage/configuration-options.md

 ## releaseConstraintFiltering

 This option allows you to select the type of release filtering you want.
-Currently we only support no release filtering and plan to add more options in the future.
-The default option is no filtering.
+Currently we have these two options:
+`none`: No release filtering
+`strict`: If any of the release's constraints match, then it's included

+We are working on adding more advanced filtering options.

+Note: There must be a `constraints` object present in your renovate config for this to work.

 ## replacement